Business Expenses Definition

 How are Business Expenses Tracked?

-The answer to the above question is very simple.
-The person incurring such costs had to provide the Invoices/bills of the expenses incurred by him for the purpose of the business.
+The answer to the above question is straightforward.
+The person incurring such costs had to provide the Invoices/bills of the expenses that are for the business.
 Those invoices/bills will be verified by the designated person in the accounts department and must be approved by the respective managers.
 It can also be tracked from the bank statements of the business or through the credit card statement of the business if the expenses are paid from these banking sources.

 Any expense paid through an electronic medium such as net banking, internet banking, credit card, the debit card can be tracked easily as they have a transaction id, reference id attached to every payment, trough which one can conclude whether it is a business expense or not.